All Faculty, Staff

 Jennifer Beasley has more than 25 years of experience in education as an elementary school teacher, gifted facilitator, and university professor.
 After receiving an M.A. in Education Administration and Gifted Education, Jennifer completed her doctoral work in Educational Psychology at the University of Virginia.
-She is currently the Director of Teacher Education at the University of Arkansas and works preparing preservice teachers for today’s classrooms.
+She is currently the Director of Teacher Education at the University of Arkansas and works preparing teacher candidates for today’s classrooms.
 She received 2012 College of Education and Health Professions Innovative Teaching Award for her work at the University of Arkansas.

 Other professional contributions include writing several articles for educational publications as well as serving on the editorial board for the National Association for Gifted Children’s publication Teaching for High Potential.
 In addition to providing workshops and training both nationally and internationally in differentiating instruction, Beasley has also facilitated ASCD Professional Development Institutes across the United States focusing on Understanding by Design, Differentiation, and Common Core State Standards (CCSS) Math and English Language/Literacy.

 - Gifted and Talented Education